-Spring 2024 Application Deadline:
+Spring 2025 Application Deadline:

-Oct.
-31, 2023 (see below for application process)
+December 20, 2024 (see below for application process)

-The Master in Criminal Justice program offers a ‘generalist’ degree that prepares post-graduates for a variety of careers within the field of criminal justice, including but not limited to;
+The Master’s in Criminal program prepares post-graduates for a variety of careers within the field of criminal justice, including but not limited to; criminal justice administration (i.e., policing, corrections, courts, juvenile justice), higher education, including teaching and doctoral programs, research and policy centers, public service, community-based organizations, and not-for-profit agencies.

-The Masters in Criminal Justice curriculum draws upon faculty expertise in a variety of specialized areas, which students can study in more depth through electives, independent study, and thesis papers.
+The Master's in Criminal Justice curriculum draws upon faculty expertise in a variety of specialized areas, which students can study in more depth through electives, independent study, and thesis papers.
 Our faculty are teacher/scholars whose research interests and publications examine the following topics;

 - Mass Incarceration